 What Are Taxes and Why Are They Important?

-Governments use taxes to fund public programs, works and services.
-They provide the money necessary to maintain your local and national infrastructure.
+Governments rely on taxes as their main revenue source.
+This money funds public programs, work and services.
+Taxes provide the money necessary to maintain your local and national infrastructure, such as emergency and welfare programs.

 How Are Federal Taxes Used?

-Most of the taxes collected by the federal government goes to national defense, Social Security, Medicare and other health or social programs.
+Most of the taxes collected by the federal government go to national defense, Social Security, Medicare and other health or social programs.

 The federal government routinely spends more money than it collects from taxes and other forms of revenue.
-As of late 2021, the national debt – the amount of money the federal government owes – was more than $28.4 trillion, according to the U.S. Treasury Department.
+As of Jan.
+2023, the national debt – the amount of money the federal government owes – was more than $31.4 trillion, according to the Peter G. Peterson Foundation.

 How Are State and Local Taxes Used?